 AAL2: Allows only multi-factor authentication, where a combination of two categories of authenticators must be used.

 AAL3: Allows only multi-factor authentication with strict limits on the types of authenticators allowed.
-The three authenticator categories – something you know, something you have, and something you are – must be represented, and the “something you have” authenticator must be a hardware key while the “something you are” authenticator must be impersonation resistant.
+Two of the three authenticator categories – something you know, something you have, and something you are – must be represented.
+The “something you have” authenticator must be a hardware key while the “something you are” authenticator must be impersonation resistant.

 Federation Assurance Levels